Skip to content

 Dynamic Seating in Manitoba with Macara McGregor, BMR-PT

 One of my favorite things to do is speak with fellow clinicians about their experiences with Dynamic Seating.
-Today I had the pleasure of speaking with Macara McGregor, a physiotherapist in Manitoba, Canada who has been in practice for 13 years.
+Today I had the pleasure of speaking with Macara McGregor, a physiotherapist in Manitoba, Canada who has been in practice for 18 years.
 Macara works at St. Amant, a center for adults and children with disabilities.
 Many residents live at the center, short or long term, and others attend day programs or the private school.
 The center also serves children and adults in the community.

 Macara, how did you begin using Dynamic Seating?

-Macara worked with a gentleman who had fetal alcohol syndrome and autism and had broken 3 manual wheelchairs within the span of 3 years.
+Macara worked with a gentleman who had fetal alcohol syndrome and autism and who had broken 3 manual wheelchairs within the span of 3 years.
 The funding source was not happy about paying for yet another wheelchair.
 Macara researched different dynamic options and ended up ordering him a Quickie 2 manual wheelchair with a Seating Dynamics Dynamic Rocker Back interface (DRBi).
-That was 3 years ago, and no more breakage!
+That was 8 years ago, and no more breakage!
 The elastomers have needed to be changed once due to wear, which is expected.

 What are your primary goals in using Dynamic Seating with your clients?